The Temporary and Permanent Law of Moses

 - Regulations for the body

-In other words, after careful study, the part of the law of Moses that was abolished or done away with under the New Covenant was not good law.
+It is easy to see that the part of the book of the Law of Moses that was abolished or done away with under the New Covenant was not good law.
 Therefore, it is quite easy to prove from the Bible that God gave temporary laws.
 However, it is not as easy to prove from the Bible that God also gave Israel permanent laws.

 The Permanent Law of Moses